fpgaprince/rtd/docs/source/advance.rst

     this is bits of the bus need to arrive together, at the same time. ensuring parallel data arriving in timely manner. could be counter value, system state.. effects solution..

-            capturing bus when bus is known to be stable.. ie using valid signals.. handshaking.. source is slow.. then data can appear at fast registers, clk'd by faster clk.. but controlled by enable CE.
+            capturing bus when bus is known to be stable.. source is slow.. then data can appear at fast registers, clk'd by faster clk.. but controlled by enable CE.
                 CE is a result of leading edge detect of of slow clock SYNCHRONIZED to the new clock domain.
                 3 FFs. the last FF is used as a leading edge detect. the leading edge result/pulse is used as CE into fast FF to register slow data.s

+                OR ie using valid signals.. handshaking..
+                the datavalid is passed thru sync into the faster domain. the edge detect of valid in new domain enables, CE FF register.
+                if fast to slow, the valid signal needs to be longer than one slow clock pulse. and cannot occur multiples time to back. or else there is no way for the slow domain to capture it. rule of thumb is for valid to only occur once every four destination clock.

+                going from slow to fast is not as much of a challenge because the fast clock domain will most likely register the value several times! usual double flop will work.

             allowing only one bit to change at a time, gray code.. pointers, counters..

             using a clock crossing FIFO, ie. async FIFO. again with handshaking or... not? if data rates are known and depth is good.
+            the trick is the full flag in the write domain and the empty in the read domain. in which. the full flag in the write domain needs the updated read pointer. vice versa.. the empty flag needs the write pointer from the write domain. two synchronizers are needed for passing the individual pointers, to and fro. gray code/counter is used for this in which only one bit can change at a time. decreasing probability of incoherent data!

 Clocking
 =======================